 - c.
-As of June 30, 2015 and 2014, the Company had a major customer that accounted for approximately 24.6% and 19.1% of the Company's consolidated revenues, respectively. - d.
+As of June 30, 2016 and 2015, the Company had three and one major customers that accounted for approximately 32.5% and 24.6% of the Company's consolidated revenues, respectively (see Note 20). - d.
 The Company depends on two contract manufacturers and several limited or single source component suppliers.
 Reliance on these vendors makes the Company vulnerable to possible capacity constraints and reduced control over component availability, delivery schedules, manufacturing yields and costs.
-Two vendors collectively account for 79% and 60% of the Company's total trade payables as of June 30, 2015 and 2014, respectively.
+Two vendors collectively account for 69% and 79% of the Company's total trade payables as of June 30, 2016 and 2015, respectively.